NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 The Instagram heart icon has made way for the shop tab for good, it seems.
 130 million Instagram users tap on shopping posts every month.

-And with features like the Livestream, your clients can boost product discovery, strengthen brand awareness and connect with their customers all within the same app.
+And with social commerce features like the Livestream, your clients can boost product discovery, strengthen brand awareness and connect with their customers all within the same app.
 Community is strengthened, and growth opportunities balloon with sharing happening across social networks.

 Receive Agency Growth Tips, Delivered to Your Inbox